sashok1353/sashok1353/README.md

 - 👋 Hi, I’m Oleksandr Rakhlinskyi
 - 👀 I’m interested in programming
-- 🌱 I’m android and web developer
+- 🌱 I’m mobile and web developer
 - 💞️ I'm open for a some work
 - 📫 DM me in Telegram @rakhlinskyi